Seteco/Somorrostro/statsd.md

 - `memory mode` sets the memory mode for all charts of the application.
 The default is the global default for netdata (not the global default for statsd private charts).
 - `history` sets the size of the round robin database for this application.
 The default is the global default for netdata (not the global default for statsd private charts).

 Then, you can add any number of charts.
 Each chart should start with `[id]`.
-The chart will be called `app name.id`.  `family` controls the submenu on the dashboard. `context` controls the alarm templates. `priority` controls the ordering of the charts on the dashboard.
+The chart will be called `app_name.id`.  `family` controls the submenu on the dashboard. `context` controls the alarm templates. `priority` controls the ordering of the charts on the dashboard.
 The rest of the settings are informational.

 You can add any number of metrics to a chart, using `dimension` lines.
-These lines accept 4 space separated parameters:
+These lines accept 5 space separated parameters:

-1. the metric name, as it is collected
+1. the metric name, as it is collected (it has to be matched by the `metrics = ` pattern of the app)
 2. the dimension name, as it should be shown on the chart
-3. an optional selector (type) of the value to show
+3. an optional selector (type) of the value to shown (see below)
 4. an optional multipler
 5. an optional divider

+So, the format is this:
 ```
-dimension = METRIC NAME TYPE MULTIPLE DIVIDER
+dimension = METRIC NAME TYPE MULTIPLIER DIVIDER
 ```

+where `TYPE`, `MUTLIPLIER` and `DIVIDER` are optional.

-`type` can be:
+`TYPE` can be:

-- `events` to show the number of events received by statsd
+- `events` to show the number of events received by statsd for this metric
 - `last` to show the last value, as calculated at the flush interval of the metric (the default)

 Then for histograms and timers the following types are also supported: